-Lectures on the fine arts in centres throughout New Zealand
+Lectures on the decorative and fine arts from world experts

-Lecturers are all professionals, experts in their field.
-Some will be familiar faces from The Antiques Road Show.
-Their presentations are lively, informative and entertaining.
-Lecturers are required to meet NADFAS’ stringent criteria to ensure lectures and images are of the highest quality.
+All lecturers are professionals and experts in their field – their presentations are lively, informative and entertaining.
+Lecturers are required to meet stringent criteria established by The Arts Society in the UK to ensure lectures and images are of the highest quality.

-Light refreshments and opportunities for members to mingle and meet the lecturers are part of the meeting format.
-Coming along to a DFAS lecture is a great way to learn and an enjoyable way to develop friendships.
-New Zealand’s societies are associated with the UK organisation, NADFAS, and base their activities on the NADFAS model.
-The first society in New Zealand was established in Christchurch in 2001.
+A one-hour lecture, followed by light refreshments and opportunities for members to mingle and meet the lecturers are part of the meeting format.
+Coming along to a lecture is a great way to learn and an enjoyable way to develop friendships.

 Visit Society pages for more information